UmehJecinta/aws-2tier-architecture/README.md

  •  Security: Security groups for ALBs, web servers, and application servers

- •  User Data: Bootstraps web servers with Apache and a sample HTML page
+ •  User Data: Bootstraps web servers with nginx and a simple website

 How to Deploy